 Basketball Player Match Ups

 A player match up in basketball describes the strengths and weaknesses of two players and how they compare to each other.
+The offense wants to create a mismatch against man to man defense.
 An example of a player mismatch is a tall player and a short player.
-Another example of a player mismatch is a fast player and a slow player.
-When playing man to man defense, make sure you set your players up with the best possible match ups and avoid mismatches.
+Another example would be a fast player and a slow player.
+When playing man to man defense, make sure you set your players up with the best possible match ups to avoid mismatches.

 Top Of The Key

 The hardest place to defend while playing man to man defense is the top of the key.
-The point guard has lots of options when they cross the timeline.
-A classic play at the top of the key is The point guard can take the ball and drive up the middle into the lane for an easy layup.
+The point guard has a lot of options when they cross the timeline.
+A classic play at the top of the key is the point guard taking the ball and driving up the middle of the lane for an easy layup.

 When playing man to man defense, it's important to get the ball out of the top of the key.
 If you can force the dribbler near the sidelines or corners, you've done a great job.
 Just make sure you do not let the offense reverse the ball.
 A ball reversal is when the offense passes the ball out of the corners and sidelines and back to the top of the key.